-One of our sponsors, the Oakridge Inn motel in Oakview, about 5 miles south of Ojai proper (toward Ventura), is offering a special discount to Bowlful of Blues attendees.
-They are more likely to have rooms when places within the Ojai city limits are sold out.
+The Oakridge Inn is located in Oakview, about 5 miles south of Ojai proper (toward Ventura).
+This is the ideal place to stay if you also want to spend time at the beach or in the city of Ventura during your visit.
+They are offering a special discount to Bowlful of Blues attendees.
 Just tell the manager Scott or any staff that you are attending the Bowlful of Blues.

 There are two campgrounds near Ojai in the Los Padres National Forest.
 Both are managed by the Parks Management Company at 805-434-1996 or campone.com.
 The recommended choice is Wheeler Gorge Campground, located on the North Fork of Matilija Creek on the Maricopa Highway about 6 miles north of Ojai.
 To ensure a campsite, we recommend reserving online as soon as possible.
 Rates start at $23/night.
 Rose Valley Campground is a more remote camping experience with a waterfall just 1/4 mile up the trail.
 The only drawback is that you cannot reserve a space so no guarantee that you will find a campsite.